Nova-Redd/Digital-Triplet/README.md

 PLC programs were written in the TIA portal(Totally Integrated Automation)

 Face recognition and voice assistant programmes were written in Python.
-We chose Python due to its popularity in Artificial intelligence implementation.
+We chose Python due to its popularity in Artificial intelligence implementation. our face and voice recognition models had to be intelligent.
 Secondly, and full disclosure I believe this is one of the major reasons, we didnt have a lot of experience programming.
 Python has a very huge community, which is only growing, and growing😊 since the introduction of deep learning.
 We joined the community and keep learining so much!
 From basic programming, through machine-learning and deep learning fundamentals to deep learning APIs (Keras and a bit of Pytorch)

 The models were created in Tensorflow Keras API